 You need one or two good cameras, tripod and a lighting system.
 Always make sure that you have plenty of film and batteries available.
 SLR and digital cameras take different photos, so make sure you find the best for your field.

-When submitting your work, hopefully to give a chance you have to have a portfolio on hand, just in case the editor of the fashion magazine wants to see samples of your work.
+When submitting your work, hopefully, to give a chance you have to have a portfolio on hand, just in case, the editor of the fashion magazine wants to see samples of your work.
 I assure you if they consider working with you that is going to be a fact.

 The sharp, bright images of a 4X5" transparency show of your work to its best effort.
-If you have already had a publication, no matter if, it was a small neighborhood magazine/paper or a contest a tear sheet (literally a sheet you tore out of the magazine) works well.
+If you have already had a publication, no matter if, it was a small neighbourhood magazine/paper or a contest a tear sheet (literally a sheet you tore out of the magazine) works well.
 If neither is at hand a good high quality 8 X 10 "is acceptable as well.
 You want to make sure that you have a minimum of 20 photos in your portfolio and preferably different styles.
 You want to show your expertise in full figure or just partial body parts.

-Remember, fashion includes jewelry and accessories.
+Remember, fashion includes jewellery and accessories.
 Sometimes a watch from a famous maker on the slender wrist of a beautiful woman is a good fashion shoot.
 If you are applying for the job, be prepared to leave your Portfolio behind for an extended period of time, sometimes as much as a couple of weeks.
-I would advice you to make copies and have several on hand.
+I would advise you to make copies and have several on hand.
 This comes in handy when showing your work to many different people for consideration for fashion work.

 In the time of modern technology, it is good to display your talent as a fashion photographer online as well.
 Set up a website; submit your photos to contests.
 Submit them to an online fashion gallery.
-This helps with getting your work seen and people can see what type of work you actually do and can do for them.
+This helps with getting your work is seen and people can see what type of work you actually do and can do for them.